A Walk in the Clouds

 A Walk in the Clouds is a 1995 period romantic drama film directed by Alfonso Arau and starring Keanu Reeves, Aitana Sánchez-Gijón, Giancarlo Giannini, Angélica Aragón, Evangelina Elizondo, Debra Messing and Anthony Quinn.
-An international co-production film between the United States and Mexico.
-It's an English-language remake of the 1942 Italian film Four Steps in the Clouds.
+An international co-production film between the United States and Mexico, it was an English-language remake of the 1942 Italian film Four Steps in the Clouds.

 A Walk in the Clouds was released in theaters on August 11, 1995, by 20th Century Fox.
 It received mixed reviews from critics, but it was a commercial success, grossing $91 million against a $20 million budget.
 Maurice Jarre’s musical score earned him a Golden Globe Award for Best Original Score.

 Plot

 In 1945, after World War II, United States Army Sgt.
 Paul Sutton, a former candy salesman, returns to San Francisco to reunite with his wife, Betty, whom he married following a whirlwind courtship the day before he departed for the Pacific.
 The war has left him with emotional scars, and he experiences flashbacks on a regular basis.

 Paul's reunion with Betty is strained, especially after he discovers that, although he has written her “almost every day,” she stopped reading his letters after the first few and keeps the hundreds of unopened envelopes in a footlocker.
 He is determined to make a go of the marriage, however, and hopes to establish a new career for himself.
 She insists he continue to sell chocolates door-to-door, and he sets off to Sacramento.
 En route, he meets fellow train passenger Victoria Aragon, a graduate student whose Mexican American family owns a vineyard in the Napa Valley.
 When Victoria is accosted by two men on their bus to Sacramento, Paul intervenes and eventually beats up the men in self-defense.
 After the three men are kicked off the bus as a result, Paul finds a crying Victoria alone, further down the road.
 When he learns she is pregnant by her professor, Paul offers to introduce himself to her very traditionalist family as her husband.